Skip to Content

 • Ponchos keep you cooler- The loose fit allows air to pass through.
 This air moving across your skin evaporates sweat, which cools you down.
 This makes ponchos a better choice for hiking in hot and wet climates like the tropics.
 You’ll stay cooler and more comfortable.

 • Ponchos are more durable- Ponchos are very simple.
 They don’t have zippers or snaps that can wear out or break like rain jackets.
 There are fewer seams that can tear.
 You can stuff and compress your poncho or use it as a tarp without having to worry about damaging it.
 This makes ponchos more durable than rain jackets.
 If your poncho tears, you can easily patch it up.
-This Gear Aid Tenacious Tape (#ad) works well for making waterproof patches.
+Last time I went hiking in the rain, the zipper on my rain jacket broke.
+I ended up getting wet.

 • Ponchos are more reliable- Most ponchos don’t have zippers that can fail.
 Instead, they simply pull over your head.
 They also have fewer seams that fail and can start leaking.
 This makes ponchos a bit more reliable.
 If you expect a long and heavy rainstorm rain and rugged conditions, you may be better off with a poncho.